mvysny/mvysny.github.io/_posts/2020-12-10-vaadin-14-session-replication.md

 title: Does Vaadin 14 support session replication
 ---

-In short, **Vaadin 14 does NOT support session replication**.
+In short, **Vaadin 14 does NOT support session replication** and **must be run with Sticky Sessions**.
 I'll let Leif summarize the situation:

 > Flow doesn't support session replication.
 There are some workarounds but they come with lots of gotchas.